 Expiry dates on gift vouchers

-- Must be valid for at least 5 years from the date the gift voucher is issued.
+- Be valid for at least 5 years from the date the gift voucher is issued

 You must be given details of the expiry date in a durable format (for example, on paper or by email) at the time you buy the gift voucher.

-The legislation does not apply to gift vouchers bought before 2 December 2019.
+The legislation covering expiry dates is the Consumer Protection (Gift Vouchers) Act 2019.
+It does not apply to gift vouchers bought before 2 December 2019.